 On 2015 December 15, the Truth and Reconciliation Commission of Canada released its final report, Honouring the Truth - Reconciling for the Future.
 The report contains 94 'Calls to Action for Reconciliation'.
 The Actions are directed towards individuals, other community institutions, and all levels of government including local government.
-More specifically, there are seven actions that specifically name municipal governments or which refer to 'all levels of government' in areas of local government jurisdiction/involvement.
+More specifically, there are seven actions that specifically name municipal governments or which refer to 'all levels of government jurisdiction/involvement.
 The City is already active in undertaking a number of initiatives that relate to many of these actions.